Bazm0/tachi/README.md

 ### API
-There is a JSONP wrapped custom endpoint, you can add URLs with a `GET` to
+There is a JSONP wrapped custom endpoint, you can add URLs with a `GET` supplying the following parameters:

     https://fragd-url-shortener.herokuapp.com/shorten/?
     token=eyJ0eXAiOiJKV1QiLC6sbd0iOiJIUzI1NiJ9.IjVMWnUyR2czVzhOVHFKYk05SEhaTlNnZCI.no5LH7TYkss-jp7mqj9IywjZef5-r9JkzA2lVBbMijY